Module 14: Handling Maintenance Requests – LandlordPass

 For Property Sale

-Complete repair historyShows buyers the property was well-maintainedLife of property
+Complete repair historyShows buyers the property was well-maintained; supports priceLife of property

 Key Point

 When you sell, hand the buyer a complete property binder: repair log, warranty documents, equipment manuals, and recent inspection reports.
-A documented maintenance history is a selling point.
+A documented maintenance history is a genuine selling point that can justify a higher asking price and reduce buyer objections.

 What to Remember from This Module

-• Triage every request: Emergency = act now, Urgent = 24-48 hours, Routine = 1-2 weeks.
-Acknowledge every request with a timestamped response — silence creates tenant-authorized repairs and reimbursement claims.
+• Triage every request: Emergency (RTA s.33) = act now, Urgent = 24–48 hours, Routine = 1–2 weeks.
+Acknowledge every request with a timestamped written response — silence creates tenant-authorized repairs.

-• Tenants must report problems promptly.
-If a tenant hides a leak for months, the additional damage cost can shift to them.
+• Tenants must now report problems in writing.
+If a tenant fails to report a known issue and additional damage results, the extra cost can shift to them under RTB Policy Guideline 5 (Duty to Minimize Loss).
 Put this obligation in your welcome package.

 • Keep a repair log for the life of the property.
 Store invoices, warranties, equipment manuals, and completion photos.
-This defends you at the RTB and increases property value at sale.
+This defends you at the RTB and supports CRA T776 deductions.

-• Set maintenance expectations at move-in: how to submit requests, response times by priority, emergency contact number, and the tenant's duty to report.
+• Set maintenance expectations at move-in: how to submit requests in writing, response times by priority, 24/7 emergency contact number, the five s.33 emergency categories, and the tenant's duty to report promptly.

 Apply What You Learned